The Christchurch City Council is a member of the Canterbury Civil Defence Emergency Management (CDEM) Group.

 A Sector Post is a centre for the coordination of community emergency response.
 It is opened and managed by local Civil Defence Emergency Management Volunteers.

-Our volunteers may open a Sector Post at any state-owned primary school across Christchurch and Banks Peninsula if needed during an emergency.
+Our volunteers (external link) may open a Sector Post at any state-owned primary school across Christchurch and Banks Peninsula if needed during an emergency.
 In outer areas such as Kainga, Brooklands, and Little River, Akaroa and remote parts of Banks Peninsula, the Sector Post may be located at a local community centre/hall.

 Volunteers at a Sector Post collect information about the impact of an emergency in a particular area and report this information to the Emergency Operations Centre.